frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/company-setup.md

 <img class="screenshot" alt="Company Chart of Accounts" src="{{docs_base_url}}/assets/img/accounts/company-coa-2.png">

-### 1.4 Defaults:
+### 1.4 Defaults
 Within the Company master, you can set many of the default values for masters and accounts.
-These default accounts will help you in the quick posting of accounting transactions, where the value for the account will be fetched from the Company master if provided.
+These default accounts will help you in the quick posting of accounting transactions, where the value for the account will be fetched from the Company master, if provided.
 As soon as the company is created, a default Chart Of Accounts and Cost Center is automatically created.

 The following defaults can be set for a company: